Overview: LSU Genomics Core

 Experimental protocols, documents, software, and

-Who has access to the facility?
+Who has access to the Core's services?

 Members of the College of Science (LSU—B.R.) are our primary clients; other local campus labs may have access if their Cores lack similar capabilities.
-Some equipment is available for use directly by researchers; other equipment is managed solely by facility staff — see listings below.
-People lacking a Genomics Facility Login ID can view the online request options available to authorized users by visiting the "View Only" version of the Request Form Options page.
+Some equipment is available for use directly by researchers; other equipment is managed solely by Core staff — see listings below.
+People lacking a Genomics Core Login ID can view the online request options available to authorized users by visiting the "View Only" version of the Request Form Options page.

-How can I begin using the facility?
+How can I begin using the Core?

 New Login IDs can be obtained through Request a Login ID.
-However, if the lab's PI has never used the Genomics Facility before, prior to issuance of the Login ID, you (and your PI) must first
+However, if the lab's PI has never used the Genomics Core before, prior to issuance of the Login ID, you (and your PI) must first

 meet with Scott to